LeanBlauth/DidacticProjectsPython/README.md

 You think of an integer between 0 (inclusive) and 100 (not inclusive).
 The computer makes guesses, and you give it inputs: is its guess too high or too low ?
 Using bisection search, the computer will guess your secret number

+- Unit02_iterationXrecursion

+Series of exercises to present the difference, as well as advantages and disadvantages in solving problems with iteration and recursion

 - Unit03_hangman

 Hangman game : you have 8 guesses to find out the word that was randomly loaded from the words.txt file